The official blog of the Lung Institute.

 In the quest to improve your respiratory health, a consistently-used breath exerciser may be an excellent tool to improving your quality of life through your own determination and discipline.
 However, it’s important to remember that these improvements, although important, cannot address overall disease progression and the expression of symptoms.

 The first steps when addressing these inherent conditions should be to quit smoking immediately.
 After that, personal routine and behavior should be addressed with a specific focus on diet and general exercise.
 If these general lifestyle changes are undertaken purposefully, it’s possible to greatly affect the pronouncement of symptoms within your daily life.
-However, when lifestyle changes fail to improve your quality of life in the way you may expect, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve your quality of life.
+However, when lifestyle changes fail to improve your quality of life in the way you may expect, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve your quality of life.

 Interested in our article on What Is a Breath Exerciser and How Can It Help?
 Share your thoughts and comments below.